SoumyaHegde0307/demo/README.md

 # demo
-demo example on git and github
+demo example on git and github class.